-During the fiscal year, the Member Services team processed 263 retirements and 40 continuances.
-SBCERS onboarded a record 98 retirees for the April 1, 2023 benefit payment, which is the month that the Retiree Cost of Living Adjustment of 7.5% (3% paid, 4.5% accrued to a bank for future years) is credited to retired member accounts.
-In January, both our Santa Maria and new Santa Barbara offices opened to members for in person appointments in dedicated counseling rooms.
-Member services specialists also continued to meet with our members virtually via Zoom and telephone as requested, providing timely, responsive assistance to our members via virtual retirement counseling and new employee orientations.
-A new suite of Retirement Basics videos was created for use throughout the busy COLA season and when in person seminars are not available.
+During the fiscal year, the Member Services team processed 174 retirements and 40 continuances.
+SBCERS onboarded 76 retirees for the April 1, 2024 benefit payment, which is the month that the Retiree Cost of Living Adjustment of 3.5% (3% paid, 0.5% accrued to a bank for future years) is credited to retired member accounts.
+Member services specialists welcomed members into our counseling rooms at both locations for in person sessions, as well as continuing to virtually meet via Zoom and telephone as requested, providing timely, responsive assistance to our members via virtual retirement counseling and new employee orientations.
+The team deployed an expansive inservice training schedule, leading Retirement Preparedness trainings to active members both at their offices, and by hosting departments to inservices in our new Goleta office.
+The team also launched an Ambassador program for Departmental Payroll Administrators, engaging our Plan Sponsors in training to best assist our members in being retirement ready throughout their careers.

-Open Enrollment events were supplemented with a wide variety of educational videos regarding insurance options, Medicare, and best practices for retirement preparedness.
+The team hosted the first Open Enrollment Health Fair at our Goleta office Board Room, welcoming retirees to enjoy a morning interfacing with insurance carriers, non-profits, service agencies such as Health Insurance Counseling and Advocacy Program (HICAP), electing COVID and Flu vaccinations, and sharing coffee and breakfast treats with their fellow retirees.
+The team also deployed a virtual Open Enrollment Health Fair with a wide variety of educational videos regarding insurance options, Medicare, and best practices for retirement preparedness.
 In-person retirement basics workshops specifically designed for the membership of each County department or participating employer occurred throughout the year.
 Finally, a monthly email newsletter is sent to members, providing them with additional information on the activities of the System and the Board.